Gandalf1783/javalightcontrol/README.md

 1. Receiving ArtNet
 2. Timecode
 3. Fixture Support
+4. Redo Console - Use JLine & Command Interfaces for easier handling

 #### Requested Features:
 > May not be implemented due to bad API's or other issues.